KIT-Training-Electronic-Lab-Notebooks/Electronic-Lab-Notebooks-Basics/resources/01 Introduction to Research Data Management/1_RDM.md

 "More than half pointed to insufficient replication in the lab" [^2]

-!!! example "Exercise 1.1"
+!!! example "Exercise 1.1: Reproduction crisis"

+	- Have you ever failed to reproduce an experiment?
-	**Question:** What can help researchers to reproduce experiments?
+	- What can help researchers to reproduce experiments?
 What are the advantages of research data management?

 ### Good Research Practice